wavemaker/docs/docs/guide/migrated-docs/widget-template-layout.md

 ---
-title: "How to apply Smart Template and Layout for Widgets"
+title: How to apply Smart Template and Layout for Widgets
-id: "widget-template-layout"
+id: widget-template-layout
-sidebar_label: "Choose Widget Template and Layout"
+sidebar_label: Choose Widget Template and Layout
+last_update: { author: "WaveMaker" }
 ---
 ---